Which of the following best describes the difference between satu... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the difference between saturated and unsaturated fats?
+Which of the following best describes the difference between saturated and unsaturated fatty acids?

 A